rebelsky/csc207/outlines/bodies/dictionary-api.md

 A New ADT: Dictionaries
 -----------------------

+* Simple model: "Like arrays, but indexed by strings."
-* "Like arrays, but indexed by whatever type of object your want."
+* General model: "Like arrays, but indexed by whatever type of object you want."
 * So, what methods would you include?
+     * Nope, you won't find them in the outline; we'll generate these in class.
 * What about iterators?
 * Note that *Dictionary* is but one of a few names for this kind of data structures.
-     * Some call it a *Map*, because it maps keys to values.
+     * Some call it a *Map*, because it maps keys/indices to values.
      * Some call it a *Table*, because they think of it as a key/value table.
      * Some call it a *Hash*, because one of the most popular implementations